-- Due to the large number of submissions received each year, this is a highly competitive review process and not all qualified applicants will be offered admission. - Each review cycle, the total number of students admitted and/or waitlisted is limited by the number of open seats in the Department and major. - Seats may reopen for waitlisted applicants only if admitted students officially decline their enrollment at UNC Charlotte.
+- Due to the large number of submissions received each year, this is a highly competitive review process and not all qualified applicants will be offered admission. - Each review cycle, the total number of students admitted is limited by the number of open seats in the Department and major.